 What Do You Write In A Bullet Journal Daily Log?

-While and the day will be different for each person and their lifestyle, some essentials will make your daily work amazingly for your rapid logging by using simple signifiers.
+While the day will be different for each person and their lifestyle, some essentials will make your daily work amazing for your rapid logging by using simple signifiers.

-- Tasks to complete for the day on the date
+- Tasks to be completed for the day on the date

 - Important meetings and appointments

-- Notes and suggestions can be jotted down in the empty row.
+- Notes and suggestions can be jotted down in an empty row.

 - Are there any objectives for the day?